 Insecurity is defined by the Cambridge Dictionary as “a feeling of lacking confidence and not being sure of your own abilities or of whether people like you.”
 Everyone has experienced the feeling of insecurity about something or another at some point in life, it is natural.
 Fortunately, it is possible to learn how to overcome insecurity.

 Although it is a normal feeling that everyone experiences, sometimes insecurities can get out of hand without you realizing it.
 They can take hold of the rational mind and infiltrate your thoughts over time until one day you realize that your insecurities are holding you back from the happiness you deserve.

 “ I never have been insecure, because I see what a waste it is.
 I know there is a solution to insecurity.
 I don’t tend to be thrown by problems that don’t have solutions.
 And insecurity has a wealth of alternatives.” — Drew Barrymore

 Your insecurities do not have to be road-blocks.
 Instead they can be stepping stones on your path to becoming the best you can be.
+Don’t worry about what people think of you.
 All it takes is a little bit of self-awareness.
 Interested?
 Then keep reading for tips on how to stop being insecure.

 Identify the Source

 Insecurity, like all feelings, stems from a thought we are having, such as I’m not good enough or I don’t deserve to succeed.
 These thoughts are usually rooted in some unconscious (and untrue) belief or fear we have about ourselves or the world we live in.
 According to licensed Psychologist, Sal Raichbach of Ambrosia Treatment Center, “the root cause of all insecurities is fear, and it’s shaped by our past experiences.”